warlingham green dental clinic

 • do not have tartar (calculus) on them.

-When we examine your teeth, we also look very closely at your gums and have a good way of measuring their health.
-We can score your gums on a scale of 0 to 4:
+When we examine your teeth, we look very closely at your gums and measure their health on a scale of 0 to 4:

 As you can see as the number gets higher your risk of dental problems greatly increases.
 The idea is to keep this score as low as possible, ideally 0.
 Patients with the number 3 or 4 will require very regular preventative hygiene treatment to prevent the disease process causing further damage to the bone and gum surrounding each tooth.
 We continually measure the gums each time we see you, so we are aware if problems are getting worse, and if further treatment maybe required.

-The British Dental Health Foundation (BDHF) say that 95% of us suffers from gum disease, many of us do not realise this or that the condition could have serious consequences.
+The British Dental Health Foundation (BDHF) identified that 95% of us suffers from gum disease, many of us do not realise this, or that the condition could have serious consequences.
 Gum disease cannot be cured, but it does develop very slowly.
 Once identified the progression maybe reduced or halted.

 Gum disease is any inflammation or infection in the tissues that support your teeth.
 It is caused by plaque bacteria that stick to the surface of your teeth and gums.
 In the early stages it is usually symptom free, but can with time develop into more serious gingivitis or periodontal disease.